farhan-hasib/custom-handwritten-number-recognition/README.md

 # Custom Handwritten Number Recognition

 A MVP Handwritten Number Prediction program made with Python, TensorFlow, Keras and other Python modules.
-Trained with the popular MNIST dataset.
+Trained with the popular MNIST dataset using the Keras Sequential Neural Network Model.
+Utilized ReLU and Softmax as activation functions and Cross-Entropy as loss function for the model.

 # Demo